Affair Recovery

 Affair Recovery Intensives are often a perfect fit if:

 Intensives accelerate the therapeutic process to set an immediate new relational trajectory of accountability, understanding, collaboration, and healing.
+Clients describe a single day intensive as "like doing 6 months of therapy in a single day."

 1. Focused Time for Deep Repair